stackhpc/stackhpc-kayobe-config/doc/source/operations/secret-rotation.rst

           pwgen -s 40 1

+    2. Update ``database_password`` in ``passwords.yml`` with your new
+       password.
+Make a note of the old password.

-    2. Exec into the MariaDB container on a controller
+    3. Exec into the MariaDB container on a controller

        .. code:: bash

           sudo docker exec -it mariadb bash

-    3. Log in to the database.
+    4. Log in to the database.
 You will be prompted for the password.
-Use the existing value of ``database_password``
+Use the old value of ``database_password``

        .. code:: bash

           mysql -uroot -p

-    4. Check the current state of the ``root`` user
+    5. Check the current state of the ``root`` user

        .. code:: bash

           SELECT Host,User,Password FROM mysql.user WHERE User='root';

-    5. Update the password for the ``root`` user
+    6. Update the password for the ``root`` user

        .. code:: bash

           SET PASSWORD FOR 'root'@'%' = PASSWORD('newpassword');

-    6. Check that the password hash has changed in the user list
+    7. Check that the password hash has changed in the user list

        .. code:: bash

           SELECT Host,User,Password FROM mysql.user WHERE User='root';

-    7. If there are any remaining root users with the old password e.g.
+    8. If there are any remaining root users with the old password e.g.
        ``root@localhost``, change the password for them too

-    8. Update ``database_password`` in ``passwords.yml`` with your new
-       password

 .. _nova-change:

-14. Update the Nova Database password
+13. Update the Nova Database password

       .. warning::

          From this point onward, service may be disrupted

     #.
 Create a new ``nova_database_password`` and store it in
        ``passwords.yml``